mediaelement/mediaelement/docs/usage.md

 import 'mediaelement/standalone';

 // To import all the plugin (you will have access to the MediaElement and MediaElementPlayer classes,
-// $.fn.mediaelementplayer plugin, all the native renderers, YouTube and Flash shims) import 'mediaelement/full';
+// $.fn.mediaelementplayer plugin, all the native renderers, YouTube) import 'mediaelement/full';

 // To import renderers (i.e., Vimeo)